CragglesG/codeboard/README.md

 Codeboard currently uses Better Auth and Supabase to manage authentication, and React Router to manage navigation and state.
 Multiple API endpoints are exposed for client-side use, namely, `/api/auth`, `/api/images`, `/api/listmd`, and `/api/md`.
 All of these endpoints – with the exception of `/api/listmd` – support both GET and POST requests.
 Upon navigation, data is sent using states instead of URL parameters.
 This ensures cleaner URLs and uses React Router's built-in navigation and state retrieval utilities, but it makes it harder to share projects and create reproducible results (this will likely be fixed at some point in the future).
 The `/dashboard` and `/scribbles` routes are only accessible by authenticated users, and links to those pages and authentication pages will automatically redirect based on the authentication status.

+## Disclaimer

+This was my first time building a React app, so I did use Copilot for help with debugging and getting started.